 How to Make Spicy Chivada:

 - Spread the Thin Poha on cleaned cloth, cover it with another cloth and keep it under sun for 5-6 hours making it crispy.
 Covering is very important to make it free from dust and avoid it flying away.
+OR if no time to dry under sun, one can roast this thin Poha in low flame for 5-6 minutes or until crisp.
+But the Poha turns to shrinks a little than normal.

 - Meanwhile, gather all the other ingredients.
 In a big kadai, heat oil.
 Add Mustard Seeds to it; once it splutters add Urad dal.
 Then add Curry Leaves and fry for a minute.
 Now add broken Red Chillies and fry.